Preparing for the worst

 If your loved one has died and their body has been recovered, you will need to prepare for them to be returned home.
 The UK government will organise for this to happen and will make arrangements for you to be there to meet the plane if you want to.
 You should tell your government contact of any special arrangements you would like to be made – perhaps according to the wishes of your loved one, or cultural or religious needs.
 You can also discuss with them who will be present and any support you require for this.

 Once your loved one’s body has been released, you can make arrangements for their funeral or burial service.
-Hostage UK can help you to get through this period – you are not alone.
-We can help you to access funds from government and with any necessary paperwork.
+We can help you with any neccessary paperwork and maybe able to help access government funds.

 Death with no body